If you’re like most executive job seekers, you’re conducting a confidential job search.

 Staying under cover in a job search is a delicate thing.
 Proceed cautiously.

 5 “DON’Ts” That Can Blow a Hole in Your Confidential Executive Job Search

 1. Don’t broadcast to your entire network that you’re looking

 An early step in job search is connecting with your first degree network, to let them know that you’re looking and what you’re looking for.
 These are people who may have some connection to the companies or organizations you’re targeting, or know someone who does.

 If you’re not sure of your career direction yet, these people may be able to help you decide.

-Only discuss your job search with those you can entirely trust to keep it to themselves . . . probably only your first degree connections, plus your existing recruiter connections and new ones in your niche that you’re developing.
+Only discuss your job search with those you can entirely trust to keep it to themselves.
+This probably includes only your first degree connections, plus your existing recruiter connections and new ones in your niche that you’re developing.

 And think twice before telling anyone you work with that you’re job-hunting.

-Even at the c-suite level, you can’t assume your work emails are private.
-It’s probably not a great idea to make phone calls related to your search from your business office.
+Even at the c-suite level, never assume your work emails are private.
+And it’s probably not a great idea to make phone calls related to your search from your business office.

 Internet and phone usage may be monitored.
 Your employer can see, if you’ve been visiting job search-related websites.
 And if you suddenly leave the company, you may lose access to all those emails.